 The #1 simple thing people should be doing in email marketing is testing their subject lines, headings and other aspects of their emails.
 A simple change to a subject line can make a huge difference to an open rate.
 It's easy to use split testing in email marketing, basically, it does it all for you and it's really not that hard.

 A free headline checking tool that rates your content based on deliverability and click potential is SubjectLine.

 Learn from Others

 Her final piece of advice is to look at what other companies are doing to engage on email.
-She suggests a company doing a great job of email marketing is Canva, who’s emails are simplistic and integrate seamlessly into their products.
+She suggests a company doing a great job of email marketing is Canva, whose emails are simplistic and integrate seamlessly into their products.

-Email is far from dead, in fact with over 205 billion emails sent and received each day it is one of the easiest and most cost effective ways to communicate so you should be using it to it’s fullest capacity.
+Email is far from dead, in fact with over 205 billion emails sent and received each day it is one of the easiest and most cost-effective ways to communicate so you should be using it to its fullest capacity.
 Smart Insights has the 2016 email statistics posted so you can measure your email marketing success rate amongst others in your industry.